priyathapa/MSCS634_Project_Deliverable1/README.md

 ## Loading the Dataset

+The `head()` function displays the first five rows of the dataset.
+This provides a quick preview of the data, allowing us to verify that the dataset was loaded correctly and to gain an initial understanding of the available features and their values.

 <img width="1379" height="586" alt="image" src="https://github.com/user-attachments/assets/bd7f4c19-0460-4352-9890-1dfaf8b04410" />

 ## Inspect the Dataset

+### Determine the Dataset Dimensions

+The `shape` attribute returns the number of rows and columns in the dataset.
+This helps verify that the dataset meets the project requirements and provides an overview of its size before beginning further analysis.

 <img width="791" height="154" alt="image" src="https://github.com/user-attachments/assets/bf7b059a-9498-4ba7-b6b3-06cb059671de" />